 All common shares of the Corporation (the "Shares" or "Common Shares") represented at the Meeting by properly executed Proxies will be voted, or withheld from voting, on any ballot that may be called for and, where a choice with respect to any matter to be acted upon has been specified in the Instrument of Proxy, the Shares represented by the Proxy will be voted in accordance with such instructions.
 On any ballot that may be called for at the Meeting, the management designees named in the accompanying Instrument of Proxy will vote or withhold from voting the Shares in respect of which they are appointed proxy according to the directions of the Shareholder appointing them.
 If the Shareholder specifies a choice regarding any matter to be acted upon at the Meeting, his, her or its Shares will be voted accordingly.
-In the absence of such direction, the Shares will be voted: (i) for the election of each director; (ii) for the confirmation of adoption of By-Law No. 5; and (iii) for the appointment of PricewaterhouseCoopers LLP as auditor of the Corporation at such remuneration as the directors of the Corporation may determine.
+In the absence of such direction, the Shares will be voted: (i) for the election of each director; (ii) for the approval of unallocated entitlements under the Stock Option Plan as well as the approval of the amended Restricted Share Unit Plan; (iv) for the amendment to Amended and Restated By-Law No. 3; (v) in favour of the Corporation's approach to executive compensation (referred to as "Say on Pay") and (vi) for the appointment of PricewaterhouseCoopers LLP as auditor of the Corporation at such remuneration as the directors of the Corporation may determine.